MattPickard/Project_Portfolio/Memior RAG Project/README.md

 1. The text chunks do not maintain context across pages.
 This issue arises from PyPDFLoader's default behavior, which splits documents into separate pages.
 2. Relying exclusively on the top two most similar chunks for context retrieval often results in insufficient information being provided to the model.

-With a success rate of 60%, this indicates that while a basic RAG pipeline serves as a good starting point, it is insufficient for achieving high success rates on its own.
-These identified weaknesses above can be mitigated by incorporating additional complexity and techniques.
-In the subsequent [RAG Ensemble Pipeline](#rag-ensemble) implementation, various techniques are demonstrated that effectively enhance performance.
+A success rate of 60% indicates that while a basic RAG pipeline serves as a good starting point, it is insufficient for achieving high success rates on its own.
+The identified weaknesses above can be mitigated by incorporating additional techniques.
+In the subsequent [RAG Ensemble Pipeline](#rag-ensemble) implementation, I apply various techniques that effectively address these weaknesses and enhance the pipeline's performance.

 **Additional Note:** I noticed that OpenAI's GPT-4o-mini model consistently failed to append source information to the end of its responses, even when prompted to do so and when the sources were included in the provided context.
 This issue persisted despite modifying the prompts and repositioning the sources within the context.
 It is possible that this behavior is due to the model conforming to an OpenAI policy.
 If I were to continue this project, one interesting direction to explore would be to see if other models are more flexible.
 One solution to overcome this hurdle could be to implement a separate step that appends source metadata to the end of the response.